mitchellthomas1/BBNN_Project/README.md

         Cartpole Basic
           ---- The cartpole environment trained with a basic feed forward neural network.
 This should achieve relative success         on this environment provided the parameters are sufficiently tuned.

+Continuous Control --  A collection of different machine learning/neural network algortihms more suited for continuous control, i.e. for the roboschool hopper env.